BonsaiDen/JavaScript-Garden/doc/en/function/scopes.md

-Unnamed functions are considered [expressions](#function.general); so in order to being callable, they must first be evaluated.
+Unnamed functions are considered [expressions](#function.general); so in order to be callable, they must first be evaluated.

     ( // evaluate the function inside the parentheses function() {}